 IRONMAN 70.3 Bahrain 2017 – Part Two

-First up, unlike Challenge Bahrain in 2014 (when I did the bike leg in a Relay team), I didn’t take part in the race itself this year.
+First up, unlike Challenge Bahrain in 2014 (when I did the bike leg in a Relay team), I didn’t take part in the race itself myself.
 However, eight weeks before the race when I knew I would be going, I said to my wife, “how do you fancy racing it?”.
 Given her only triathlon event during 2017 had been the Club Relays in Nottingham, and she hadn’t ridden her bike since then, it seemed like a good chance to both start and finish your season in one go.
 Eight weeks on the Wattbike followed to get ready.

-One of the aspects that was a particular highlight of that Challenge race three years ago was the quality of all of the ‘stuff’ around the race – goody bags, pasta party, awards dinner and the like.
+One of the aspects that was a particular highlight of that Challenge race three years previously was the quality of all of the ‘stuff’ around the race – goody bags, pasta party, awards dinner and the like.
 Had much changed under the M-Dot banner?
 Not really – it was still pretty impressive.
 The race ‘goody bag’ rucksack was certainly a level above many of the ‘copy/paste’ versions we’ve seen any many races in Europe, while if Trucker hats are your thing, well, you got one of those too.
 A nice start and good first impression.